mircealungu/mircea/drafts/programming is not going anywhere.md

+Alternative subtitles:

-Alternative subtitle: "What is missing for prompting-foundational models to replace programming?".
-This would also be a *positive* framing for the paper.
+- "Why prompting-LLMs will not render PLs obsolete?" -- This would also be a *positive* framing for the paper